MaksymPylypenko/Dota-2-script/README.md

 ## Concerns
 * Autohotkey scripts are currently **prohibited** in proffesional dota 2 games.
-* You might need to change some global variables in **utility.ahk** to match your in-game hotkeys, since there is no user interface yet.
+* You might need to change some global variables in **utility.ahk** to match your in-game hotkeys.
 * Some scripts use pixel data directly from the screen.
 You might need to use Window Spy to find your own locations and colours if:
     * Your resolution is not 1600 x 900.
-    * Your rendering API is not Direct3D -dx9 (e.g. OpenGl, Vulkan).
+    * Your renderer is not Direct3D -dx9 (e.g. OpenGl, Vulkan).

 ## Set-up
 - You need to have [**AutoHotkey**](https://autohotkey.com/download/) installed to execute **.ahk** files.
 - To run - open any **.ahk** file.
 An appropriate icon should appear in the system tray (area near clocks).